 When the conversion is completed

 carefully monitor the paper work and be sure that there are 337s for all of

 the major items.

 Where Can I Get The Conversion Kits?

 are three sources for STCs and conversion

 Aero Upgrade LLC

-8252 Cessna Drive Medowlake
+8252 Cessna Drive

 O Box 25272

 Talk to Harry Dellicker